Fan Wei (actor)

-Fan Wei (born 2 September 1962) is a Chinese skit, sitcom and film actor best known for his performances with Zhao Benshan and Gao Xiumin in CCTV New Year's Galas since 1995.
-In recent years, he has been featured in such films as Cell Phone, A World Without Thieves, If You Are the One and City of Life and Death.
-He has also acted in several television series produced in mainland China and is a member of the Fàn family.
+Fan Wei (born 2 September 1962) is a Chinese actor known for his roles in Chinese sketch comedies, sitcoms, and films.
+He gained fame through performances with Zhao Benshan and Gao Xiumin in CCTV New Year's Galas since 1995.
+He has been featured in films such as Cell Phone (2003), A World Without Thieves (2004), If You Are the One (2008), and City of Life and Death (2009).
+He has also acted in several television series produced in mainland China such as Ma Dashuai (2003-2006) and The Long Season (2023).

 Early life

 Fan was born in Dadong District of Shenyang, Liaoning, on 2 September 1962.
 His father was a publicity officer in a factory and his mother was a salesperson.
 He has an elder sister and a younger brother.
-In 1978, by age 16, Fan studied acting from Chen Lianzhong (陈连仲), an actor of Shenyang Ballad Singers Troupe in which Fan officially joined five years later.
-In 1986, he took part in the National Xiangsheng Competition, leading him became widely known to audiences in northeast China.
+In 1978, by age 16, Fan studied xiangsheng under mentor Chen Lianzhong (陈连仲), a xiangsheng actor of Shenyang Ballad Singers Troupe, which Fan officially joined five years later.
+In 1986, he participated in the National Xiangsheng Competition, which led to widespread recognition among audiences in northeast China.